A Story is Like…

 It’s an implicit statement I ask people to figure out my intent.
 You may come up with various explanations.

-My intent was to compare music to stories’ in terms of tone of voice.
-What does your story sound like: Rough, formal, authentic?
+I intended to compare music to stories in terms of tone of voice.
+What does your story sound like Rough, formal, authentic?

-The visuals of different music genres hint on this direction further.
+The visuals of different music genres hint at this direction further.

 You can bring up a notch the strength level of your comparison and use: